Adding a Rear-View Camera

 Steps

-Here's what it looks like on the back of my car:
+Here's what it looks like on the back of my car.
+It's very slick, it looks like it's supposed to be there.

-And finally, here's what the view from the camera looks like.
-The quality leaves much to be desired, but the price was right.
+And finally, here's what the view from the camera looks like. (to be updated)

 After wiring the camera in, the car PC setup has changed a bit since the photos from "Installation".